anselem7/File-Integrity-Monitoring-/README.md

 Through this project, I gained practical experience in:

-- Understanding the Integrity principle of the CIA Triad.
+- Understanding the Integrity principle of the CIA Triad
-- Using cryptographic hashes to verify file integrity.
+- Using cryptographic hashes to verify file integrity
-- Building a basic security monitoring solution in PowerShell.
+- Building a basic security monitoring solution in PowerShell
-- Detecting unauthorized file system changes.
+- Detecting unauthorized file system changes
-- Working with PowerShell hash tables and file operations.
+- Working with PowerShell hash tables and file operations
-- Designing foundational cybersecurity automation tools.
+- Designing foundational cybersecurity automation tools

 ## ✅ Conclusion